 Prakash Rai, 25, is a Hindu man living in the foothills of the Himalayas, far from Lumbini.
 Still, when discussing religion, he cited Gautama’s birthplace as a source of national pride.
 “Hindus and Buddhists live together peacefully because Buddhism has been here forever,” he said.
 “The Buddha was born here, so we are all the same.
 The Buddha is one of us; we are happy to have Lumbini in our country.”

 Yet while India and Nepal have squabbled for rhetorical claims to the site, China managed to buy control of Lumbini.
-In 2011, Beijing invested $3 billion, roughly 10 percent of Nepal’s total GDP, into a development project, bringing an airport, hotels, and a Buddhist university to the site.
-Through this investment, China gained access to Nepali trade flows in western Nepal, an asset for their Belt and Road Initiative, which will strategically diversify the Nepali economy.
+In 2011, Beijing pledged to invest $3 billion, roughly 10 percent of Nepal’s total GDP, into a development project, upgrading the airport and bringing hotels and a Buddhist university to the site.
+Through this investment, China would access to Nepali trade flows in western Nepal, an asset for their Belt and Road Initiative, which will strategically diversify the Nepali economy.
 Since the announcement, Nepal has become even more open to Chinese support — particularly after India closed its Nepali border in 2015, resulting in a fuel crunch.

 “This blockade hurt Kathmandu specifically, and [Nepali Prime Minister Khadga Prasad Oli] doesn’t want to repeat that,” Ranade said.